 Change can be difficult for anyone, but this is especially true for children.
 Starting a new school is a change that can be particularly stressful and intimidating for kids.
 Whether the change is due to moving to a new town or graduating on to a higher lever school, this can be a time filled with confusion and anxiety.
 Moving is also a busy and stressful time for the entire family, so it’s important to keep in mind that kids moving to a new town now have to adjust to new surroundings, a new home, and a new school, which can compound their fear and anxiety and make it that much more difficult.

 As parents, you can try to make the transition easier.
 With a little help and encouragement, your kids might end up seeing this change as a new adventure to embark on.
-The below suggestions can assist you with helping your children through this difficult time.
+The below suggestions can assist you with helping your children through this difficult time, regardless of they are attending school in person full time, only a couple of days a week, or even participating remotely at this time.

-Parents, Do Your Homework: Find out as much as possible about the school, your kid’s teachers (homeroom, gym teacher, music teacher, etc) and afternoon programs.
+Parents, Do Your Homework: Find out as much as possible about the school, your kid’s teachers (homeroom, gym teacher, music teacher, etc) and afternoon programs if currently available.

 Stay Positive: By having a positive attitude yourself, you are showing your child that you believe this will be a positive experience for them.
 If you show concern, your child will pick up on that concern and the anxiety will continue to grow.
 Tell them you believe they are going to make a lot of great new friends and enjoy their new school.
 Emphasize that all kids are nervous on the first day, and it is absolutely normal, but they will come through with flying colors!

 Get Involved: As parents, we want our children to get involved in after school activities.
 Whether it be a sports team, drama club, boy/girls scouts, etc, getting involved helps to encourage new friendships, comradery, and teamwork and leadership skills.
 Sometimes it is difficult to get your child involved in these activities and that is why it is important to lead by example and get involved yourself.
-Volunteer to help coach, join the PTO or ask your childs teacher if they need any help in the classroom.
+Volunteer to help coach, join the PTO or ask your child's teacher if they need any help in the classroom.
 Once your child sees you’re volunteering and making that effort, that might be the push it takes for them to agree to try it too.
+Keep in mind that if your school system has adopted a remote learning system, you can still volunteer and have your kids involved in remote groups.

 Communicate: Tell your child it is ok to ask questions.
 Explain to them that you want to know when they are worried and what they are scared of.
 The more they talk about it with you and you are able to answer questions and alleviate fear, the more apt they are to overcome some of their fear quicker.
 Look for possible solutions to their concerns and remind them you are in it together.